CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Smart-System-Manager.md

 ### Show Maintenance Mode Status

-To see if maintanance mode is enabled or disabled, run the NCLU `net system maintenance show status` command or the Linux `sudo csmgrctl -s` command.
+To see if maintenance mode is enabled, run the NCLU `net system maintenance show status` command or the Linux `sudo csmgrctl -s` command.
 For example:

 ```
 cumulus@switch:~$ net system maintenance show status